Atom (Ray Palmer): Blackest Night

 On the night of the superhero's memorial day, Palmer asks Hawkman to visit Jean's grave to be honored as a fallen member of the community, but Hawkman refuses because of what she did in Identity Crisis.
 Palmer is later shown speaking to Hawkman again, over the phone (unaware that his friend has been killed and reanimated as a Black Lantern).
 Atom is then invited to visit undead Hawkman to discuss his heartache over his wife.
 Palmer is later revealed to have shrunk into Hawkman's ring, escaping certain death.
 Joining the battle between Hal Jordan, Barry Allen, and the Black Lanterns, Palmer is set upon by Black Lanterns Ralph and Sue Dibny, who use his guilt over Jean's actions to try to feed on his compassion-filled heart.
 Palmer is saved from death by the Indigo Tribe, who combine their light with Hal's to destroy the Dibnys and their rings.
 During the crisis, Palmer was able to deduce with the heroes that the black rings are simulations taking the identities of the deceased and needing to feed.
 The Indigo Tribe take the heroes to the Hall of Justice, unceremoniously taking Hal Jordan and abandoning the rest when the Black Lanterns renew their attack.

 Palmer helps the heroes escape via a phone line, and then brings them to the JSA, who were also being attacked by Black Lanterns.
-During the crisis, Palmer meets Damage, son of Al Pratt, the first hero to be called Atom.
+During the crisis, Palmer meets Damage, son of Al Pratt, the first Atom.
 The two heroes briefly acquainted during the battle, and begin to develop a friendship.
-Palmer stopped the Black Lantern Al Pratt from killing Damage, but was unable to keep the reanimated Jean from finishing the job.
-Palmer made a futile attempt to stop one of the black rings from turning Damage's corpse into an undead before Jean used his own technology to shrink him, Mera, and herself into the fully transformed Damage's ring.
+Palmer stopped the Black Lantern Pratt from killing Damage, but was unable to keep the reanimated Jean from finishing the job.
+Palmer made a futile attempt to stop one of the black rings from turning Damage's corpse into an undead before Jean used his own technology to shrink him, Mera, and herself into Damage's ring.
 As Palmer and Mera battle Jean inside the black ring, Jean reveals Nekron's plan along showing what is happening at Coast City, as deceased residents and revived heroes arise as Black Lanterns under the demon lord's commands.
 Deadman witnesses their battle and plans to rescue Palmer and Mera from Jean.
 Deadman saves Palmer and Mera by briefly possessing Jean, allowing them to escape and join the heroes against Nekron and his army.
 During the battle, Palmer is chosen as a deputy officer of the Indigo Tribe to be more effective against Nekron's forces.
-Although the Indigo Tribe eschews formal uniforms for tribal patterns over simple garments, Ray Palmer's costume is turned into a close approximation of the tattered Sword of the Atom clothings he had used in the past.
+Although the Indigo Tribe eschews formal uniforms for tribal patterns over simple garments, Ray Palmer's costume is turned into a close approximation of the tattered Sword of the Atom clothing he had used in the past.